 This project focused on the environmental restoration and stabilization of two segments of eroded riverbank along the St. Jones River in Delaware.
 Trihydro was the prime contractor for the project team.

-For the other segment, several obstacles were encountered during the clearing and grubbing that had not been anticipated or identified in the plans, including a large amount of concrete.
-The concrete was excavated, stockpiled on site, and hauled off the site for appropriate disposal at no additional cost.
-A 15-inch storm water outfall pipe was also discovered which was not designated in the plans.
+For the other segment, several unanticipated obstacles were encountered during the clearing and grubbing, including a large amount of concrete.
+The concrete was excavated, stockpiled onsite, and hauled offsite for appropriate disposal at no additional cost.
+A 15-inch storm water outfall pipe was also discovered, which was not designated in the plans.
 A no-cost modification was made to the work plan to taper the bank fill around the outfall pipe and add rip rap protection in front of the outfall to dissipate the water flow as it enters the fringe marsh.
 Despite changed conditions, construction was completed within budget and 75 days ahead of schedule.